adriendzt/docs/docs/01_Linux/04_install_new_server.md

 Create a first user with a name, lastname, password\
 Disk configuration: Guided - use an entire disk\
 Select the first disk (0.0.0) 480Go\
-Select all in one partitiion: we will get an automated split with 200Go of SWAP and the rest of the system. \
+Select all in one partition: we will get an automated split with 200Go of SWAP and the rest of the system. \
 Apply the changes for the disks: YES\
 The system installation is starting.\
 "Continue without network mirror?": YES\